 For many years now, my favorite form of metal detecting has been relic hunting.
 Metal detecting the farm fields in rural Ohio to be more specific but I’ve also spent some time in the woods relic detecting where long gone sites once where.
-The best way to quickly hunt down potential metal detecting sites is overlaying the oldest maps you can find that show where houses, … [Read more...] about Field Hunting – Was It Ever There?
+The best way to quickly hunt down potential metal detecting sites is overlaying the oldest maps you can find that show where houses, … [Read more...] about Metal Detecting Map Overlaying – Was that Building Ever There?

 How to Map Overlay to Find Places to Metal Detect

 The first article was a lot about the pull offs in the fields and if you haven’t read it I highly recommend starting there.
 You can find it HERE (Finding Places to Metal Detect - In Depth - How to Overlay Maps) .
 Over the years I have done a lot of map overlaying, leading me to some great spots to metal detect but overall, my best spots were found by using the methods discussed … [Read more...] about How to Find Metal Detecting Sites Without Maps Part 2

 This article is something I have wanted to do for a long time but wasn’t sure how to go about it.
 I knew it would be difficult and before even I started typing here I have about four hours in getting all the pictures together and figuring out exactly how I want to do it to make sure it’s easy to understand.
 I don’t know how well this will work but follow along and I think by … [Read more...] about Finding Places to Metal Detect – In Depth – How to Overlay Maps